natelandau/shell-scripting-templates/README.md

 [templates/script](templates/script)

 > Use this template to create a script which leverages the Bash Function Library.

-<a id="documentation"></a>

 ## Documentation